-Bangladesh has made great strides in the fight against poverty, but, the country continues to face numerous obstacles.
-Nearly one-third of its 150.5 million people still live below the poverty line and over 41 percent of children under 5 suffer from stunting.
+Bangladesh has made great strides in the fight against poverty, but the country continues to face numerous obstacles.
+Nearly one-third still live below the poverty line and over 41 percent of children under 5 suffer from stunting.
 After declining for two decades, the rate of acute malnutrition has recently shown a disturbing increase.
 Agricultural productive capacity is still low and the country remains dependent on food imports, so it is subject to the volatility of global food prices.
-Vulnerability to cyclones, floods and other environmental devastation hamper long-term efforts to tackle some of these challenges.
+Vulnerability to cyclones, floods, and other environmental devastation hamper long-term efforts to tackle some of these challenges.

-In May 2010, USAID’s Office of Food for Peace awarded ACDI/VOCA a five-year, $45 million dollar PL 480 Title II program to reduce food insecurity among vulnerable households in the Khulna Division of southwestern Bangladesh.
-Implemented in collaboration with Project Concern International (PCI), the Program for Strengthening Household Access to Resources (PROSHAR) is an integrated initiative that improves livelihoods, increases local knowledge of, and access to, quality basic health and nutrition services, and strengthens the capacity of institutions and households to respond effectively to shocks caused by rapid-onset natural and chronic disasters The program will directly serve 70,868 unique households, which will improve the lives of approximately 354,350 vulnerable people.
-The program will work through government and private sector structures to improve services for others living in the target area.
+In May 2010, USAID’s Office of Food for Peace awarded ACDI/VOCA a five-year, $45 million PL 480 Title II program to reduce food insecurity among vulnerable households in the Khulna Division of Bangladesh.
+This funding is supplemented by a contribution from the government of Bangladesh.
+Implemented in collaboration with Project Concern International (PCI), iDE, and three local NGOs, the Program for Strengthening Household Access to Resources (PROSHAR) is an integrated initiative that improves livelihoods; increases local knowledge of, and access to, quality basic health and nutrition services; and strengthens the capacity of institutions and households to respond effectively to shocks caused by rapid-onset natural and chronic disasters.
 Program activities focus on three major objectives:

 Objective 1: Increase income and access to food for poor and ultrapoor households